-This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated April 1, 2024, as may be amended from time to time, of the Gramercy Emerging Markets Debt Fund (the "Fund"), a series of Investment Managers Series Trust (the "Trust").
+This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated April 30, 2025, as may be amended from time to time, of the Gramercy Emerging Markets Debt Fund (the "Fund"), a series of Investment Managers Series Trust (the "Trust").
 Liberty Street Advisers, Inc. (the "Adviser") is the investment adviser to the Fund.
 Gramercy Funds Management LLC (the "Sub-Adviser") is the sub-adviser to the Fund.
-A copy of the Fund's Prospectus may be obtained by contacting the Fund at the address or telephone number specified below.
+The Fund's audited financial statements for the fiscal year ended December 31, 2024, are incorporated in this SAI by reference to the Fund's Annual Financials and Other Information, which are included as part of the Fund's most recent Form N-CSR filing.
+A copy of the Fund's Prospectus, Annual Report, Semi-Annual Report, and Financials and Other Information may be obtained by contacting the Fund at the address or telephone number specified below.